KamWithK/FieldReporter/config.md

 * `word_field` - the field on card with each word
 * `reading_field` - the field on card with each words reading
 * `frequency_field` - the field on card where frequencies should be inserted

+**NOTE**: This won't do anything if the frequency list path isn't valid